Short Term Rental Regulations and Permitting

 4.5% Cap: No more than 4.5% of the total number of residences in unincorporated Clear Creek County, in any given year, may receive a 'non-primary residence' STR Permit.
 With a total count of 3577 residential units, this means 161 Permits are available for issuance for the 2023 year.

-If you are applying for a STR Permit for your primary residence, this type of Permit is exempt from the cap.
+If you are applying for a STR Permit for your primary residence, the Permit is exempt from the cap.
 When you apply for a 'primary residence' Permit, you will be asked to submit two pieces of evidence that prove primary residency; 1) a driver's license OR Colorado state identification card, and 2) voter registration, motor vehicle registration or designated residence for tax purposes (found on your federal tax return).
 A STR permit for a primary residence is good for two (2) years instead of one.

 Please read The Short Term Rental Regulations (PDF) here.
 These Regulations are intended to assure that short term rentals meet minimum health and safety guidelines, and minimize impacts to residential neighbors.

-Permit Fees: $500 for an annual permit.
+Permit Fees: $500 for a permit.
 A new non-primary resident permit must be obtained each calendar year (primary resident permits are good for two (2) years).
 A Permit is only good for the calendar year it is issued.
 A permit is required for each separate STR unit that is advertised.

 Apply for, or renew your Short Term Rental Permit on the STR PERMITTING WEBSITE here.